cointobanks/lifetioncoin-docs/_includes/devdoc/guide_block_chain.md

 together.
 This ensures a transaction cannot be modified without modifying the block that records it and all following blocks.

 Transactions are also chained together.
-Dash wallet software gives the impression that duffs are sent from and to wallets, but Dash value really moves from transaction to transaction.
+Lifetioncoin wallet software gives the impression that duffs are sent from and to wallets, but Lifetioncoin value really moves from transaction to transaction.
 Each transaction spends the duffs previously received in one or more earlier transactions, so the input of one transaction is the output of a previous transaction.